danielradford/PFAT/README.md

 Introduction to Modern Portfolio Theory (MPT), Using Sharpe ratio to optimize portfolio.
 Introduces CAPM

 Finally, introduces Quantopian platform and Zipline library.
-Since Quantopian has recently shut down, used BlueShift to code some simple pairs trading stategies using Zinline library opensources by Quantopian.
+Since Quantopian has recently shut down, used BlueShift to code some simple pairs trading stategies using the Zipline library opensourced by Quantopian.